alphagov/government-service-design-manual/service-manual/making-software/apis.md

 Use standard formats for content, and follow established web patterns for authentication.

-Building a service to enjoy mass adoption and support from a wide, disparate community of developers and programming environments while being able to reach a world-wide audience is difficult.
+Building a service to enjoy mass adoption and support from a wide, disparate community of developers and programming environments while being able to reach a worldwide audience is difficult.
 While proprietary and open technologies abound for machine-to-machine communication, none of them have the web's interoperability, reach and ability to scale.

 Standards are powerful agreements, and nowhere are agreements more quickly established and adopted than on the web.
-Using HTTP (Hypertext Transfer Ptotocol) and URIs (uniform resource identifiers), the core technologies of the web,  with emergent standards such as [JSON](http://www.json.org/) and [OAuth](http://en.wikipedia.org/wiki/OAuth) changes a website from [a retail shop window into a wholesaler](http://www.cabinetoffice.gov.uk/resource-library/directgov-2010-and-beyond-revolution-not-evolution), meeting our design principle to [build digital services, not websites](https://www.gov.uk/designprinciples#eighth).
+Using HTTP (Hypertext Transfer Protocol) and URIs (uniform resource identifiers), the core technologies of the web, along with emergent standards such as [JSON](http://www.json.org/) and [OAuth](http://en.wikipedia.org/wiki/OAuth) changes a website from [a retail shop window into a wholesaler](http://www.cabinetoffice.gov.uk/resource-library/directgov-2010-and-beyond-revolution-not-evolution), meeting our design principle to [build digital services, not websites](https://www.gov.uk/designprinciples#eighth).

 ### Give each thing a bookmarkable URI
 Expose data as a set of resources, offering a [clean URL](http://en.wikipedia.org/wiki/Clean_URL) for each thing, and each collection of things.